 If I can overcome anxiety, so can you!

-For more guidance and advice, I recommend that you listen to my recent podcast on anxiety.
+For more guidance and advice, I recommend that you listen to a podcast I did recently on anxiety.

 It will give you more tips for getting back on the path to peace.